jpomykala/SentimentAnalysis-Experiment/README.md

 ## Results:

-Algorithm was right in ~50% cases.
-I will try to improve this scores in future.
+Algorithm was right in ~50% cases, so the statement from the article was right 😉 Maybe I will try to improve this scores in the future.

 ![results](https://github.com/jpomykala/SentimentAnalysis-Experiment/blob/master/images/results.png?raw=true)